delivering unprecedented power

 Article 1, Section 8, Clause 8 of the United States Constitution, known as the Copyright Clause, empowers the United States Congress:

 Current U.S. patent law permits the transfer of these exclusive rights as an incentive to the original Authors and Inventors for promoting the progress of Science and useful Arts.
 However, the transferability of these exclusive rights, without restriction or constraints, has created a patent ecosystem which often demotes the progress of Science and useful Arts.
-Specifically, transferability without any restrictions or control as permitted by current U.S. patent law has resulted in patents being obtained by patent trolls.
+Specifically, transferability without any restrictions or control as permitted by current U.S. patent law has enabled patent trolls to obtain and maliciously use patents.
 Patent trolls initiate patent infringement lawsuits generally without any conclusive research as to whether a defendant actually infringes the patent.
 Patent trolls rely on the threat and the known high cost of litigation to extort settlement payments from many defendants.
 The defendants range from startups to highly successful Fortune 100 companies.

 The results are catastrophic.
 Startups with their first round of seed funding are shut down due to litigation costs.
 Fortune 100 companies are forced to divert resources away from Research & Development that would directly promote the progress of Science and the useful Arts.
-As a true believer, participant, and supporter of the U.S. patent system, I propose modifying U.S. patent law to recalibrate it to promote the progress of Science and useful Arts.
+As a participant and supporter of the U.S. patent system, I propose modifying U.S. patent law to recalibrate it to promote the progress of Science and useful Arts.
 Specifically, I propose placing restrictions and control upon transfer of patents such that the rights of the original innovators are not affected.
-My proposal includes applying restrictions and control for alleging patent infringement (such as those defined in the Innovation Act stalled in the Senate) unless the entity asserting the patent is one of:
+My proposal includes applying restrictions and control to patent infringement assertions unless the entity asserting the patent is one of:

 1) The original inventor.